The word “wine” appears about 220 times in every major English version of the Bible.

 Furthermore, candid students of the Holy Scriptures should note that we have no command from God to prevent the fermentation of grape juice.
 Indeed, no one in the Bible expresses even a desire to prevent such fermentation.Since the Holy Scriptures are our only infallible guide to faith and practice, this silence surely speaks volumes.

-Some proponents of total abstinence, aware that the Bible often speaks of wine in a positive light, have suggested what is sometimes called “the two wines” theory.
+Some proponents of total abstinence, aware that the Bible often speaks of wine in a positive light, have suggested what is sometimes called “the two wine” theory.
 They suggest that wine is a generic term, and includes both fermented and unfermented grape juice.
 When wine is spoken of in a positive light, it is unfermented; when it is spoken of in a negative light, it is fermented and alcoholic, they say.

 How should the honest interpreter of the Holy Scriptures respond?
 We make the following observations: